 A good strategy is to recreate existing real life characters, or take characters people know such as the Santa Claus or someone as generous as him, like a father who has worked hard to provide food on the table for his family to enjoy during Christmas.
 In all this, don’t forget your brand’s personality.
 The characters you choose should also mirror your brand vision and the purpose of the marketing activity.

 Audience look at stories and step into the shoes of the characters, or remember a similar situation that happened in their lives.
-This is when they reach out to you for answers.
+This is when they truly connect with your brand.

 There’s a plethora of communication media available for you to present your story in the best possible way that you can afford.
 You may not be able to get a primetime on television for your advertisement, but you’ve got many other impactful ways to get your story out there.